-Take a walk
+- Take a walk

-Sit outside and simply enjoy nature
+- Sit outside and simply enjoy nature

 When your quiet time is up, you should feel ready to tackle the rest of the day.
 Take a deep breath, smile, and move forward.

-30 Minutes Planning
+30 Minutes of Sunday Planning

-Write down appointments and block out travel time.
+- Write down appointments and block out travel time.

-Decide what you will wear every day.
+- Decide what you will wear every day.
 This is super-easy if you have a minimalist wardrobe or wear a uniform.

-Write down your goals for the week.
+- Write down your goals for the week.
 Are they realistic and necessary?
 Are they helping you work toward one goal or focus?
 Cross off anything to which you don’t answer “yes.”

-Break your goals down into daily task lists if necessary or if that’s how you use your planner.
+- Break your goals down into daily task lists if necessary or if that’s how you use your planner.

-30 Minutes Preparing
+30 Minutes Preparing for the Week

-Sign school papers, fill out appointment paperwork, etc.
+- Sign school papers, fill out appointment paperwork, etc.

-Coordinate your appointments and tasks with a digital calendar or reminder app if you use one.
+- Coordinate your appointments and tasks with a digital calendar or reminder app if you use one.

-Email reminders to others who may be meeting or working with you.
+- Email reminders to others who may be meeting or working with you.

-Gather recipes and meal ingredients in one place.
+- Gather recipes and meal ingredients in one place.

-Pair clothing and accessories for the week.
+- Pair clothing and accessories for the week.